SimpleDataLabsInc/prophecy-docs/docs/getting-started/getting-started-with-low-code-airflow.md

 Once done, click **(8) Create New**.

-This will take you the Job editor page where you would be creating the actual DAG for the Job.
+This will take you the Job editor page where you create the actual DAG for the Job.
 Let's start adding Pipelines/Models to our Job now.

+For this guide, let's create a guide for setting up a Job that gets activated whenever a new file is uploaded to an S3 bucket.
+Additionally, we'll configure it to send an email notification prior to initiating the execution of both the Pipeline and SQL model.

+### 2.1 Adding S3 file Sensor Gem

+### 2.2 Adding Email Gem

-### 2.1 Adding Spark Pipeline Gem For Databricks to your DAG
+### 2.3 Adding Spark Pipeline Gem For Databricks to your DAG

 ![Add_Pipeline_Gem](img/Airflow_2.2_Add_Pipeline_Gem.png)